Ross65536/adc-middleware/README.md

 - `spring.datasource.url`: The url to the DB
 - `spring.datasource.username`: DB username
 - `spring.datasource.password`: DB password
+- `spring.datasource.platform`: The platform.
+Omit for H2 DB, set to `postgres` for PostgreSQL DB.

 Optional:
 - `server.servlet.context-path`: The base path of the middleware API, used to forward requests.
 Defaults to: `/airr/v1`